Gregorio Scalise: Biography

 In 1979 Scalise published Twelve Poems with the preface by Giovanni Raboni, who signals a Scalisian maturity compared to previous years, but without losing that unicum that binds all his collections.

 In 1982 the poet arrives at the Arnoldo Mondadori Editore publishing house with La Resistenza aria, which wins the Vallombrosa prize, together with Piero Chiara.
 The book collects the experiences gained after '68 (the most indicative text in this sense is entitled The signature of Shakespeare) and a systematic discourse is started, with the desire to reconstruct the syntactic and logical links, remaining on this side of the usual lyricism and with predictable and discounted outcomes.

-The world of Milanese poets becomes important for Scalise, whose professionalism and seriousness he admires and within which beautiful friendships are born.
+The world of Milanese poets becomes important for Scalise, whose professionalism and seriousness he respected.

 The poetry collections Gli Artisti (1986) with a preface by Maurizio Cucchi and Danny Rose (1989) date back to the Eighties, in which an increasingly logical and dry discourse is recovered.

 In 1984, with the essay Bruciapensieri, he had a first reflection on poetry and invention, until, in the nineties, the break with the recent past led him to publish two pamphlets: Ma what's to laugh about ?, (1993), against the TV comedians and the misery that derives from the complicit society that accepts and blesses all this, and Talk show system (1995), against the talk shows and the Italian television situation of those years.

 A poetic silence follows, interrupted in 1997 by Poems of the nineties, which, however, tells the present in verse with all its wars, without neglecting considerations on the language, on the word with an afterthought on its generation.
 The same year he is a guest of the City of Recanati Award.

 The publications of this period are almost "poetic manifestos" in which we look at the experience of the neo-avant-garde season which theoretically ended a few years earlier.
 In this period Scalise actively participates in the militant culture without belonging to specific groups.